dsqmoore/developer/_posts/2010-01-01-list-items-by-source.md

 # List Items by Source

-Page through all your items uploaded using a given client.
-This is a specific example of the [List Items](/list-items) endpoint.
-All of the recommendations mentioned there also apply here.
+Page through all of your items created using a specific application.
+See [List Items](/list-items) for recommendations using this endpoint.

 ## Filtering Details